carp-lang/Carp/docs/Libraries.md

 `(load "https://github.com/hellerve/anima.carp@master")`

 This will download the [Anima](https://github.com/hellerve/anima) library to `~/.carp/libs/<library>/<tag>` and load the file `anima.carp` in it.
 To get a stable version of the library you should specify a git tag rather than `@master`.

+For a growing list of Carp packages, see [Carpentry](https://github.com/carpentry-org).

 ## Core Modules